 VLR Listing Date 06/21/2018

-Built in 1786,in King George County is the late Georgian, early Federal residence of White Plains, with its restrained mid-20th century Colonial Revival enhancements—three styles central to Virginia architectural history.
-Aaron Thornley, its first owner, served as Surveyor of King George County and Inspector at Gibson’s Warehouse, later Port Conway, making Thornley a player in the early colonial-era settlement of King George County.
+White Plains in King George County was built in 1786.
+This late-Georgian, early-Federal residence, with its restrained mid-20th-century Colonial Revival enhancements, is illustrative of three styles central to Virginia architectural history.
+Aaron Thornley, its first owner, served as surveyor of King George County and inspector at Gibson’s Warehouse, later Port Conway, making Thornley a player in the early colonial-era settlement of the county.
 The property is also significant for the well-documented work enslaved persons of African descent executed there from the 1780s until the early 1860s.
-The house’s Colonial Revival elements were added during a restoration in the 1940s, notably carried out with a strong sense of preservation that appears to have “colonialized” relatively little of the existing historic fabric and instead ensured its continued preservation and use.
+The house’s Colonial Revival elements were added during a restoration in the 1940s, notably carried out with a strong sense of preservation that appears to have “colonialized” relatively little of the existing historic fabric, and instead ensured its continued preservation and use.

 VLR: Virginia Landmarks Register